AckeeCZ/create-react-app/README.md

 - [Creating an App](#creating-an-app) – How to create a new app.
 - [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.

-> # Folder Structure of Create React App
->
-> "create-react-app is a monorepo, meaning it is divided into independent sub-packages.
-> These packages can be found in..." - [Read More](https://github.com/facebook/create-react-app/blob/master/CONTRIBUTING.md#folder-structure-of-create-react-app).

 ---